grame-cncm/faustcourse/session2/Lesson 5.md

 ### Introduction
 In this lesson we are going to see the composition operations that are at the heart of the language.

 Faust is based on the idea of combining audio circuits together to form more complex ones.
-The way to combine these circuits is by using a set of five 'wiring' operations.
+The way these circuits are combined is by using a set of five 'wiring' operations.
 Each of these operations takes two circuits and connects them in a particular way.
 These operations define a kind of "arithmetic" on circuits.

 [SLIDE 34: composition operations]

 For example the sign column (:) is used for sequential composition.
 It connects all the outputs of the first circuit to the corresponding input of the second circuit.
-For this operation to take place, the number of outputs of the first circuit and the number of inputs of the second one must identical.
+For this operation to take place, the number of outputs of the first circuit and the number of inputs of the second one must be identical.

-Like in arithmetic expressions, composition operations have precedence rules that defines the order in which operations are done.
-These precedences have been fixed so that a sequence of parallel circuits, a very common structure, can be written without parenthesis.
+Like in arithmetic expressions, composition operations have precedence rules that define the order in which operations are done.
+These precedences have been fixed so that a sequence of parallel circuits which is a very common structure, can be written without parenthesis.

 The highest precedence operation is the recursive composition.
 It has precedence 4.
 Then we have the parallel composition (with precedence 3), then sequential composition (with precedence 2) and finally the split and merge compositions (with precedence 1).